 At the age of 13, he married Delphine, 15 years old.

-Err, yes, but the young one just left the convent, and she took a vow of chastity.
+The young girl had just left the convent, and she took a vow of chastity.
 No fancy goods in mind!
 She accepted to marry Elzéar, but on one condition: that he took the same vow.
 The young man, completely in love with Delphine, agreed.

 The wedding took place in 1299.
 They lived together for 20 years, in the happiest chastity ever.
-Few years later, Elzéar fell ill, he was 38 years old: they said he had leper after he kissed a sick person!
+Few years later, Elzéar fell ill, he was 38 years old.

-Once her husband was dead, Delphine only lived for the poor, living herself in appalling conditions.
-She made lots of miracles...
-Pope Clément VI canonized Elzéar in Avignon’s church of St-Didier and finally, Delphine could pass away...
+After her husband death, Delphine only lived for the poor, living herself in appalling conditions.
+She made plenty of miracles...
+Pope Clément VI canonized Elzéar in Avignon’s church of Saint-Didier and finally, Delphine could pass away...

-We can see Elzéar and Delphine’s reliquaries, dating backs to the 16th century, made of painted wood.
-The lower part represents scenes of their lives:
+We can see Elzéar and Delphine’s reliquaries, dating back to the 16th century, made of painted wood.
+The lower part is full of scenes:

-• Elzéar refusing to pray in front of a consecrated host brought by the priest
+- Elzéar refusing to pray in front of a consecrated host

-• Delphine resurrecting a man fell in a well, in Ansouis castle.
+- Delphine resurrecting a man who fell in a well, in Ansouis castle.

-• Elzéar in a hospital, curing the sick persons
+- Elzéar in a hospital, curing sick persons

 Relics are still inside the reliquary, the other part is in cathedral of Apt.